19hours/sg-statutes/Acts/Financial Advisers Act.md

 ### Need for representative’s licence

-7\.—(1) No person shall act as or hold himself out to be a representative unless —
+7\.—(1) No person shall act as or hold himself out to be a representative of a financial adviser unless the following conditions are satisfied:

-(a) he is an individual; and
+(a) that person is an individual;

-(b) he holds a representative’s licence or is a representative of an exempt financial adviser.
+(b) where the financial adviser is a licensed financial adviser, that person holds a representative’s licence that is related to that financial adviser; and

+(c) where the financial adviser is an exempt financial adviser, that person is a representative of that financial adviser.

-[15/2003 wef 22/12/2003]
+[2/2005 wef 01/07/2005]

 (2) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.